I’ve rounded up my complete list of must-have newborn baby items that every first-time mom should have when her little one is born.

 I found it way less intimidating than some of the cute wrap carriers available.
-We still use it to this day!
+We are still using it at five months!

 Shop playtime and baby gear

-If you choose to breastfeed, there are a few items that you need for you to help make your journey as comfortable as possible.
+If you choose to breastfeed, you need a few items needed for you, mama, to help make your journey as comfortable as possible.
 Also, our favorite bottles are listed as well!